FadyWaheed11/Foodics_Task/README.md

 ## Prerequisites

-Before running the automation script for the 4Sale App using Appium, ensure the following prerequisites are met:
+Before setting up the project, ensure you have the following installed on your system:
 1. **Java Development Kit (JDK):**
    - Ensure JDK is installed on your system.
 You can download it from the [Java SE Downloads page](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
 2. **Development Environment - IntelliJ IDEA:**